 For SMEs considering a move into Europe, Denmark is a relatively easy location to set up shop.
 Its culture is more similar to the UK’s than those of other markets offering opportunities, such as the Middle East.

-Haines Watts also has access to the local expertise of its Danish GGI Network partners, who can offer clients access to expanded services with member accountancy firms who have already undergone due diligence.
-That offers real peace of mind.
+Doing Business in Denmark is made easier by Haines Watts as we also have access to the local expertise of our Danish GGI Network partners, who can offer clients access to expanded services with member accountancy firms who have already undergone due diligence.
+That offers real peace of mind for our clients.

 Find and contact your local Haines Watts office